 Electronic Communication Policy: Notes and other course materials are posted on eCourses, which is available at http://ecourses.pvamu.edu.
 You are expected to use this website as a resource for the class.
 The University also maintains an email account for you.
 For security purposes, I will not respond to emails sent to me from addresses that do not come from your official PVAMU email address.
-I expect you to check your as well as your eCourses messages, eCourses Announcements as well as Prairie View A&M email account at least once a day.
+I expect you to check your Prairie View A&M email account at least once a day.
 If you have problems accessing your account, call (936) 261-2525.
-Not having access to your Panther Email or eCourses is not an excuse for missing important information.
-I will respond to emails sent to me within 48 hours of receiving them.
+Not having access to your Panther Email is not an excuse for missing important information.